I'm sure we can agree golf is fun! You know what's not fun?

 You want to avoid the caps and visors.
 Visors should be totally avoided if you're thinning up top like so many of us masculine men are.

 Also, use a golf hat in conjunction with a good sun cream.
-Biore Aqua Rich is the greatest sun cream I have ever owned and recommend it to everybody.
+Something like the Biore waterbased cream I use in the harsh SE Asian sun.

 The bucket hat is always one of the best golf hats for sun protection because of the all-round brim.
 This Coolibar Matchplay hat has a 4" brim which makes it unbeatable for shading your whole neck and face.